LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Live Chat/Chat dashboards/skills-activity-dashboard.md

 | --- | --- | --- | --- |
 | Eng.
 Volume(area chart) | REQUESTED CHATS | DATE | N/A |

-## Panel two: Skills activity grid
+## Panel two: skills activity grid

 The following grid view presents information available on a daily basis which can be exported to excel for further manipulation of the data, primarily by skills, agent groups, and day of the week.